ISS position and AMS 02 pointing accuracy study

 The AMS 02 problem was deemed fairly similar; in fact, the payload has the possibility to select the studied uncharged particles (gamma rays) incoming direction, so in principle it performs like an optical telescope observing the celestial sphere, and needing to be precisely pointed.

-AMS 02 has a built-in star trackers (having a pointing accuracy of several arcsec), but ISS cannot orientate itself like the Space Telescope, in fact the station manouvers are mainly for the orbit circularization purpose, and are not intended for pointing a fixed celestial object.
+AMS 02 has a built-in star trackers (having a pointing accuracy of several arcsec), but ISS cannot orientate itself like the Space Telescope, in fact the station manouvers are due mainly for the orbit circularization purpose, and are not intended for pointing a fixed celestial object.

 Dr. Giorgini also offered the JPL support for re-activating the ISS service on Grange Obs. demand, while justified and clearly referenced.